 What tools do you need to build a web app with React and WordPress?

 If you’re looking for the assistance of technical experts in the field, you can submit your project to Codeable and hire an expert to help you with this process.
 Our skilled WordPress developers are adept in web development with such tools.
-They’ll even help you with everything from plugin creation to website design and development.
+They’ll even help you with everything from plugin creation or customization to website design and development.

 On the other hand, if you are interested in learning more about what it takes to build your website with WP and React, here are the tools you’ll need and why you’ll need them: